ivandj0h/HonestGiver/README.md

 ```

 ## Database setup without Migration
-if you don't want to use migration, then you can copy or import the honestgiver.sql using phpmyadmin
-or sqlyog or another tools.
+if you don't want to use migration or find error when migration, you can copy or import the honestgiver.sql using phpmyadmin or sqlyog or another tools.

 ## Run Server (nodemon suggested)
 before you run this apps, please make sure you already have nodemon installed on your machine.